linebender/linebender.github.io/content/blog/2026-07-11-fearless-simd-0-6/index.md

 This also would still compile the AVX-512 implementations, but getting rid of them can be desirable if you know the hardware you target doesn't have AVX-512 or doesn't benefit from it for your workload.
 So the `target-cpu` flag is useful but doesn't provide enough flexibility.

-That's why fearless_simd now provides controls for disabling certain instruction sets, both [for select functions](https://github.com/linebender/fearless_simd/blob/3d10e36bae31987855e784de907de308803f90e5/fearless_simd/examples/disable_avx2_for_one_function.rs#L1) and [for an entire binary](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#multiversioning-on-x86).
+That's why Fearless SIMD now provides controls for disabling certain instruction sets, both [for select functions](https://github.com/linebender/fearless_simd/blob/3d10e36bae31987855e784de907de308803f90e5/fearless_simd/examples/disable_avx2_for_one_function.rs#L1) and [for an entire binary](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#multiversioning-on-x86).
 The defaults are fine for most users, but the flexibility is there if you need it.

 It's also worth noting that if binary size is a concern, you should try setting [`codegen-units=1`](https://nnethercote.github.io/perf-book/build-configuration.html#codegen-units) or [`lto=true`](https://nnethercote.github.io/perf-book/build-configuration.html#link-time-optimization) in your Cargo.toml before resorting to disabling SIMD instruction sets.